hyperledger-labs/splice/cluster/images/docs/src/sv_operator/sv_helm.rst

 5) You should have completed the self hosted validator setup, including Auth 0 setup.
 Dedicated instructions can be found in the :ref:`Self-Hosted Validator section <self_hosted_validator>`

+6) Your cluster either needs to be connected to the GCP DA Canton DevNet VPN or you need a static egress IP.
+In the latter case, please provide that IP address to your contact at Digital Asset to add it to the firewall rules.

 Preparing a Cluster for Installation
 ------------------------------------